Golf365 Stories: Big in Japan

 And that’s just the wins remember.
 It’s safe to say that in order to satisfy his urge to biff golf balls Barry Lane has endured a lot of travel strife.

-The most recent win is a case in point.
-A quick google search of it reveals a wonderfully happy photograph of the Ryder Cup veteran, but attempting to discover any kind of detail is all but impossible unless you speak Japanese.
+The most recent win (in Japan) is a case in point.
+A quick google search of it reveals a wonderfully happy photograph of the Ryder Cup veteran after he sealed the title, but attempting to discover any kind of detail is all but impossible unless you speak Japanese.
 It begs the question: if it’s hard to find information about the win, how difficult is it to enter the tournament itself?

 What follows is testimony to the infectiously enthusiastic Lane’s love of his sport; the words tumble from his mouth in what is more or less a monologue.